Inírida, Guainía: History

 Prior to 1960 there was little development in the area, which was sparsely populated by almost entirely indigenous people.
-However, in the 1990s and 2000s, with increased exploitation of the area’s natural resources, efforts have been made to control the local population.
+However, in the 1990s and 2000s, with increased exploitation of the area’s natural resources, efforts have been made to manage the local population.

 Geography

 Located in the llanos at the confluence of the Inírida River and Guaviare River, most of the territory of the municipality of Puerto Inírida is river terrace and bottomland, although there are some hills.
 It is 30 km from the Venezuelan border.

 Climate

-Inírida has a tropical rainforest climate (Köppen Af).
+Inírida has a tropical rainforest climate (Köppen: Af).
 It has heavy to very heavy rainfall year-round.

 Economy

 The main economic activities in the municipality, aside from government, are agriculture, fishing and cattle raising.
 Agriculture includes subsistence farming, the production of fiber from the petioles of the young chiquichiqui palm (Bactris speciosa), used for rope, and the rattan known as "Yaré" used for furniture and baskets.

 Tourists visit for several activities including fishing, canoeing, sightseeing and hiking.
 Hotels and hostels have appeared as national and international visitors continue to come.
 Handicrafts have now become a popular industry, and are supported by government institutions.